 - Challenges to the Stop - The police can't stop you any time they like.
 If you were pulled over illegally, any evidence collected during your traffic stop can't be used against you.

-Experienced DUI Defense Attorney in Kansas
+Book Your Experienced DUI Defense Attorney Online

 If you have been charged with a DUI in Kansas, it is important that you hire a DUI attorney with a track record of success.
 Attorney Adam Stolte has extensive experience defending his clients from DUI charges in Kansas courtrooms.
 To discuss your options, contact Stolte Law, LLC today.